-Where the requirements are traversed, or suspension thereof requested, the examiner should make proper reference thereto in his or her action on the amendment.
+Where the requirements are traversed, or suspension thereof requested, the examiner should make proper reference thereto in their action on the amendment.

-Where the applicant traverses any rejection, the examiner should, if he or she repeats the rejection, take note of the applicant's argument and answer the substance of it.
+Where the applicant traverses any rejection, the examiner should, if they repeat the rejection, take note of the applicant's argument and answer the substance of it.